Menu

 The Dark is Rising: Young Writers’ Radio Drama

-Through our Young Writers’ Radio Drama callout, we want to capture the experience of bringing words off the page and to life through sound and share it with young writers who have been inspired by listening to The Dark is Rising to create their own radio plays.
+Through our Young Writers’ Radio Drama programme, we aim to capture the experience of bringing words off the page and to life through sound, and to share this with young writers inspired by listening to The Dark is Rising to create their own radio plays.

 Last year’s winning dramas were Thieves! by Lydia Kolimechkov and The Carpenter’s Flame by Leyla Tompson.